WAYWIDN/DA-IICT-Placement-Manager/README.md

 ## **P-2: DAIICT Placement Manager**

-We implemented Placment Management System that help to manage placment data.This is our college project for the 2nd sem.
+During our second semester in the Data Structures course, our assignment was to develop a Placement Management System as our Capstone Challenge.
+This project applies concepts learned in programming languages, data structures, and algorithmic problem-solving to real-world scenarios.
+It serves as a practical application of our skills, aiming to enhance proficiency in these areas.

+Throughout the development process, we applied our knowledge of data structures such as arrays, linked lists, and trees to efficiently manage placement data.
+Algorithmic problem-solving techniques were utilized to implement features like search and retrieval functionalities, ensuring seamless navigation and access to information.

 ## Project Details

 This project contains the four main parts:

-    1) Input Placement Data --> Take a filepath and companyname as a Input
+    1) Input Placement Data --> Take a filepath and companyname as a Input to collect the data
-    2) Sorting Data --> Sort The Data
+    2) Sorting Data --> Sort The Data as User's Requrirement
-    3) Placement Statistics --> Give The Placement Statistics Of Data
+    3) Placement Statistics --> Find The Placement Statistics from Data as User's Requrirement
-    4) Not Selected Student Details --> Sort Not Selected Students Data
+    4) Not Selected Student Details --> Find Not Selected Students from Data as User's Requrirement

 Data Structues Used In This Project